dwarvesf/playground/Engineering/ThreeJS/Cameras in ThreeJS.md

 scene.add(camera)
 ```

-In the example above, a perspective camera is initialized with `fov` of 45 degree, `aspect-ratio` of 16 / 9, `near` and `far` are 1 and 1000 respectively.
+In the example above, a perspective camera is initialized with `fov` of 45 degree, `aspect-ratio` of 16 / 9, `near` and `far` of 1 and 1000 respectively.

 Perspective camera visualization from [r105.threejsfundamentals.org](https://r105.threejsfundamentals.org/threejs/threejs-cameras-perspective-2-scenes.html) with [`CameraHelper`](https://threejs.org/docs/index.html?q=camera#api/en/helpers/CameraHelper):